yahya-ansariii/MP3toWAV/README.md

 The image shows the successful conversion of the mp3 files in the folder.

-_**Note** : In the example i have used copies of the same mp3 audio file to dempnstrate the conversion of more than one mp3 file._
+_**Note** : In the example i have used copies of the same mp3 audio file to demonstrate the conversion of more than one mp3 file._

 ## License